 At that young age, I discovered the true meaning of silence.
 For six months it lasted until finally, he went away.
 A few months later, so did I, drifting from one guardian to the next.

 Then suddenly in my mid teens I had a child of my own.
 And then another.
 At age eighteen, I was a father of three.

 In many ways still a child myself, I introduced them to the joys of dirt and mud.
 Inside their innocence, love, and utterly primal happiness, I found a place where I belonged.
 My twenties, growing up with my children, were the very best years of my life.

 Another decade passed and with my family grown, I found myself alone again.
 The unreconciled violence of years before returned of its own accord.
 So I drew and painted and wrote until most of my demons were excised.

 In the wake of that process, unsurprisingly, I found myself yearning for childhood again.
 I remembered how it felt to lie on that rock and listen to the footsteps plodding on the floorboards above.
 I realised that I needed my rock.

-Still weird and arty farty, and by accident rather than planning, I stumbled upon virtual worlds.
+Still weird and arty, and by accident rather than planning, I stumbled upon virtual worlds.
 Second Life.
 It was 2006.
 I entered the domain accompanied by my youngest son, an avid gamer and now on the brink of manhood.
-Not artistic like me, but devoted nonetheless, he tried this new canvas but moved on.
+Not artistic like me, but devoted nonetheless, he tried this new canvas but moved on to WoW.
 I however, stayed in SL.
 I wanted to create, not play.

 I called myself Xay Tomsen; Xay short for Xavier, one of my middle names; and Tomsen, the phonetic equivalent to Thompson.